Striking the Perfect Partnership

 Failures in partnerships almost always stem from the misalignment of objectives and misunderstanding.
 Most successful partnerships take the necessary time needed to build a solid foundation from the beginning.
 Businesses in prosperous partnerships generally don’t rush into signing contracts only to argue about terms later on.
 Rather, they have several rounds of discussions to change and revise various terms before adding them to the initial scope.
 In the end, this approach makes all the difference.
 Spend the time to develop a rock-solid foundation before formally signing paperwork for any partnership.

 When it comes to identifying potential partners, it’s important to take several factors into account.
-Look for organisations positioned at the right level and which offer a similar product or service as you.
+Look for organizations positioned at the right level and which offer a similar product or service as you.
 It’s also important to evaluate your own company’s competitive strengths, and investigate which businesses might view your user base as a natural fit.

 Once you’ve identified that, it’s time to begin your partnership pursuit.